The gray treefrog (Hyla versicolor), as its Latin name suggests, has the chameleon-like ability to change its colour.

 The gray treefrog may be found in many types of tree and shrub communities located near permanent water.
 The species usually lives in woodlands but may also frequent orchards.
 The gray treefrog is a true “tree frog”: it can be found at the top of even the tallest trees.
 These frogs are rarely seen outside the breeding season.
 When they are not active, they hide in tree holes, under bark, in rotten logs, and under leaves and tree roots.
 Gray treefrogs overwinter under leaf litter and snow cover.
 Their eggs and larvae develop in shallow woodland ponds and marshes, puddles, ponds in forest clearings, swamps, bogs and many other kinds of permanent or temporary waterbodies that have no significant current, including ponds that humans have excavated.

 Gray treefrogs breed in late spring and early summer.
 They, like various other frog species, tolerate freezing temperatures.
 During the day, these frogs remain in trees around the breeding pond.
 In the evening, males call from trees and shrubs but enter the pond after finding a mate.
-The females lay up to 2,000 eggs in small clusters of 10 to 40, which are attached to vegetation.
-The eggs hatch within five to seven days, and the tadpoles metamorphose between 40 and 60 days after hatching.
+The females lay 1,000 to 2,600 eggs in small clusters of 10 to 40, which are attached to vegetation.
+The eggs hatch within one to three weeks, and the tadpoles metamorphose one to two months after hatching.

 The gray treefrog is a tetraploid form of the Cope’s gray treefrog, Hyla chrysoscelis – in other words, genetically the same as the Cope’s gray treefrog – but has four copies of each chromosome instead of the usual two copies.
 Gray treefrogs are sometimes seen on the outside walls or windows of buildings where a light attracts insects.
 The skin of these frogs provides excellent camouflage against bark and lichens.